Rigidity of wonderful group compactifications under Fano deformations: Rigidity under Fano deformation

 \begin{proof} By Example \ref{e.SEC_surface}, $Y$ is a successive blowup of $Y_{min}$ along $\mathbb{G}_a^2$-fixed points, namely $Y=Y_\ell \xrightarrow{f_\ell} Y_{\ell-1} \to \cdots \to Y_1 \xrightarrow{f_1} Y_{min}=Y_0$, where $f_i: Y_i \to Y_{i-1}$ is the blowup along a $\mathbb{G}_a^2$-fixed point $y_{i-1} \in Y_{i-1}$.
 Let us denote by $E_i \subset Y_i$ the exceptional fiber of $f_i$.
 By abuse of notation, we also denote by $E_i$ its strict transformation in $Y_j$ for $j \geq i$.
 There are three possibilities for $Y_{min}$, namely $\mathbb{P}^2$, $\mathbb{P}^1 \times \mathbb{P}^1$ or a Hirzebruch surface $F_k$ (with $k > 0$).

-Write $H$ (resp. $H_1, H_2$) for irreducible components of the boundary divisor of $\mbP^2$ (resp. $\mathbb{P}^1 \times \mathbb{P}^1$ and $F_k$).
+Write $H$ (resp. $H_1, H_2$) for irreducible components of the boundary divisor of $\mbP^2$ (resp. $\mathbb{P}^1 \times \mathbb{P}^1$ and $F_k$) which contain the fixed point set.
 Then the boundary set of $Y$ consists of $H$ (resp. $H_1, H_2$) and the exceptional divisors $E_j$.
 As $-K_Y$ is $A$-invariant and the boundary divisor set $S$ has only two $A$-orbits, there are at most two coefficients in the expression of $-K_Y$ by Proposition \ref{p.SEC_HT}.

 Assume $Y_{min} = \mbP^2$.
 The boundary of $Y_{min}$ is a line $H$, which is also the fixed point set of the $\mathbb{G}_a^2$-action.
 By abuse of notation, we denote by $H$ its strict transform to any $Y_j$.
 As the blowup point $y_0$ lies on $H$, we have $-K_{Y_1} = 3 H + 2 E_1$.
 The expression of $-K_Y$ implies that each blowup center $y_i$ is on $H$ but not in any other irreducible component of $E_i$, since otherwise there would be at least three different coefficients in the expression of $-K_Y$.
 It follows that $-K_{Y} = 3H +2 \sum_i E_i$, and thus $H$ is the $A$-stable irreducible component.